Susan Kilrain: Biography

-In January 1985 she had the chance to speak with Dick Scobee, who one year later died as Commander of the Challenger STS-51-L. Scobee advised that she should join the military as a pilot if she wanted to increase her chances of being accepted into the astronaut program.
-Later in 1985, she joined the US Navy.
-Quickly she realized that Navy was not a women friendly organization and were reluctant to accept her, to what she said: I realized that I was a woman in a man’s world, so I was going to be an outsider.
+In January 1985, she had the chance to speak with Dick Scobee, who one year later died as commander of the Challenger STS-51-L. Scobee advised that she should join the military as a pilot if she wanted to increase her chances of being accepted into the astronaut program.
+In 1985, she joined the US Navy.
+She quickly realized that the Navy was not an organisation that was friendly to women and that it was reluctant to accept her.
+She was quoted as saying:I realized that I was a woman in a man's world, so I was going to be an outsider.
 My whole philosophy was not to make waves.
 My goal was to be an astronaut.
 I wanted to fit in without accepting unacceptable behavior.Susan served as the Legislative Specialist for Shuttle for the Office of Legislative Affairs at NASA Headquarters in Washington D.C.
 She retired from the Astronaut Office in December 2002 and from the US Navy later in 2005.

 Since her retirement she works as a motivational speaker.
 She has participated in the space camp named Space 2101 in 2022 at the Dubai International Academy (DIA) Al Barsha, and in 2023 at King Abdullah University of Science and Technology.
-During the space camp in Dubai 2,299 students representing 108 nationalities, from five schools achieved a Guinness Book of World Record for the world’s largest space exploration lesson across multiple venues.
+During the space camp in Dubai 2,299 students representing 108 nationalities, from five schools achieved a Guinness Book of World Record for the world's largest space exploration lesson across multiple venues.